 Volcano to Present Clinical Trial Results, FFR Product Launch at TCT 2011

-Volcano also announced it is launching a new fractional flow reserve (FFR) pressure wire, the PrimeWire Prestige Plus.
+The PrimeWire Prestige Plus is a new fractional flow reserve (FFR) catheter from Volcano Corp.
 It is the third pressure guidewire the company has introduced in the last three years.

 Volcano is expanding its functional management offerings to include an investigational product called instant wave-free ratio or iFR.
 The company is collaborating with physicians at Imperial College and Hospital Clinico San Carlos to develop a technology with the objective of achieving FFR-like measurements without the use of adenosine.
 The compound in question is a vasodilator injected to achieve maximum coronary flow, which can increase time, cost and complexity of the procedure, and cause patient discomfort.